natashamccs/git_mac_practice/README.md

 # git_mac_practice
-My first time on Mac
+A quick practice of git and GitHub for the first time on a Mac